A Nonlinear Variant of Ball's Inequality: Introduction

-We will find the regularity of the Brascamp--Lieb constant to be highly relevant to our analysis of the nonlinear case This subject enjoys its own surprisingly rich theory in the literature; it was Bennett, Bez, Flock and Lee who first established that the Brascamp--Lieb constant was locally bounded \cite{bennett2018stability} on the set of $m$-tuples $\txtbf{L}=(L_j)_{j=1}^m$ such that $(\txtbf{L},\txtbf{p})$ is feasible, which we denote by $\mathcal{F}$, from the analysis of which it may be observed that $\mathcal{F}$ is open in $\R^{n_1\times n}\times...\times\R^{n_m\times n}$. \begin{thm}[Bennett, Bez, Cowling, Flock (2017) \cite{bennett2017behaviour}] The mapping $\BL(\cdot,\txtbf{p}):\mathcal{F}\rightarrow\R$ is continuous, but not differentiable. \end{thm} Later, Buschenhenke and the above authors further refine this statement in \cite{bennett2020nonlinear}, where they prove that the Brascamp--Lieb constant is locally H\"older continuous on the set of feasible data.
-Let $\mathcal{S}$ denote the set of $m$-tuples $\txtbf{L}=(L_j)_{j=1}^m$ such that $(\txtbf{L},\txtbf{p})$ is simple, then in light of the third part of Theorem \ref{bcct}, we know there exists a unique map $\txtbf{Y}:\mathcal{S}\rightarrow\mathcal{G}$ such that $\BLg(\txtbf{L},\txtbf{p};\txtbf{Y}(\txtbf{L}))=\BL(\txtbf{L},\txtbf{p})$ and such that each component $Y_j(\txtbf{L})$ has unit determinant (we impose this constraint for the sake of uniqueness). \begin{thm}[Valdimarsson (2010) \cite{valdimarsson2011geometric}] The set $\mathcal{S}$ is open in $\mathcal{F}$, and the map $\txtbf{Y}$ is smooth, whence the Brascamp--Lieb constant is also smooth on $\mathcal{S}$. \end{thm} In the case where a nonlinear datum $(\txtbf{B},\txtbf{p})$ is such that $(\txtbf{dB}(x),\txtbf{p})$ is simple for all $x\in M$, then Theorem \ref{vald} would allow us to smoothly construct a system of `local extremisers' that would serve as the kernels of the variable heat-flow operator we seek, although for the general case we shall need to construct a substitute to Theorem \ref{vald}, since in general Brascamp--Lieb inequalities are not extremisable.
-We do however know, due to Lieb's theorem, that for any $\delta>0$ and any feasible datum $(\txtbf{L},\txtbf{p})$ there exists a gaussian input $\txtbf{A}$ such that $\BLg(\txtbf{L},\txtbf{p};\txtbf{A})\geq (1-\delta)\BL(\txtbf{L},\txtbf{p})$ (we shall refer to such a $\txtbf{g}$ as a \emph{$\delta$-near extremiser} for $(\txtbf{L},\txtbf{p})$), however we do not have any a priori information about the norms of its defining matrices or whether or not this choice may be made smoothly in $\txtbf{L}$.
-As we shall be dealing with data that are in general non-extremisible, we shall be interested in proving a well-quantified version of Lieb's theorem.
-More specifically, for each $\delta>0$, we shall need to construct a map $\txtbf{Y}_\delta:\mathcal{F}\rightarrow\mathcal{G}$ that sends a given feasible Brascamp--Lieb datum to an associated $\delta$-near gaussian extremiser, and is such that $\Vert \txtbf{Y}_\delta\Vert_{W^{1,\infty}}$ does not blow up too quickly as $\delta\rightarrow 0$ (the rationale for this choice of norm shall become clear later on).
+We will find the regularity of the Brascamp--Lieb constant to be highly relevant to our analysis of the nonlinear case.
+This subject enjoys its own surprisingly rich theory in the literature; it was Bennett, Bez, Flock, and Lee who first established that the Brascamp--Lieb constant is locally bounded on $\mathcal{F}$ \cite{bennett2018stability}, wherein it may be also be observed that $\mathcal{F}$ is open in $\R^{n_1\times n}\times...\times\R^{n_m\times n}$.
+This result was later improved to continuity by Bennett, Bez, Cowling, and Flock, who also provide counterexamples showing that the Brascamp--Lieb constant is in general not differentiable. \begin{thm}[Bennett, Bez, Cowling, Flock (2016) \cite{bennett2017behaviour}] The mapping $\BL(\cdot,\txtbf{p}):\mathcal{F}\rightarrow\R$ is continuous, but not differentiable. \end{thm} Buschenhenke and the above authors later refined this statement in \cite{bennett2020nonlinear}, where they establish that the Brascamp--Lieb constant is locally H\"older continuous on the set of feasible data.
+In light of the third part of Theorem \ref{bcct}, we know there exists a unique (up to scaling invariance) map $\txtbf{Y}:\mathcal{S}\rightarrow\mathcal{G}$ such that $\BLg(\txtbf{L},\txtbf{p};\txtbf{Y}(\txtbf{L}))=\BL(\txtbf{L},\txtbf{p})$. \begin{thm}[Valdimarsson (2010) \cite{valdimarsson2011geometric}] The set $\mathcal{S}$ is open in $\mathcal{F}$, and the map $\txtbf{Y}$ is smooth, whence the Brascamp--Lieb constant is also smooth on $\mathcal{S}$. \end{thm} Lieb's theorem tells us that, for any $\delta>0$ and any feasible datum $(\txtbf{L},\txtbf{p})$, there exists a gaussian input $\txtbf{A}$ such that $\BLg(\txtbf{L},\txtbf{p};\txtbf{A})\geq (1-\delta)\BL(\txtbf{L},\txtbf{p})$; we shall refer to such an $\txtbf{A}$ as a \emph{$\delta$-near extremiser} for $(\txtbf{L},\txtbf{p})$.
+This does not, however, come with any information about the norms and eccentricities of the components of $\txtbf{A}$, nor whether or not this choice of $\txtbf{A}$ may be made differentiably in $\txtbf{L}$ (or even continuously for that matter!).
+As we shall be dealing with generically non-simple Brascamp--Lieb data, we will be required to prove a certain `effective' version of Lieb's theorem that affords one control on the norms and eccentricities of these $\delta$-near extremisers, playing a similar role to Theorem 1.3 of \cite{bennett2020nonlinear}, but developing on this theorem by additionally asserting that this choice may be made continuously differentiably in $\txtbf{L}\in\mathcal{F}$.
+This result is formulated as a feasible analogue to Theorem \ref{vald}: for each $\delta>0$, we shall construct a map $\txtbf{Y}_\delta:\mathcal{F}\rightarrow\mathcal{G}$ that sends a given feasible Brascamp--Lieb datum to a $\delta$-near gaussian extremiser for said data, and is such that $\Vert \txtbf{Y}_\delta\Vert_{C^1}$ does not blow up too quickly as $\delta\rightarrow 0$.
 The construction of this map shall be the content of the forthcoming Theorem \ref{impefflieb}.
-Our exposition of the linear theory now complete, in the next section we turn our attention to the main focus of this paper, this being nonlinear Brascamp--Lieb inequalities.
+Our initial exposition of the linear theory now complete, in the next section we turn our attention to the main focus of this paper, this being nonlinear Brascamp--Lieb inequalities.